fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 ## Adapt Changes

-Client.isAdaptable and Client.adapt will check first if the existing instance is compatible with the desired type.
+Client.isAdaptable and Client.adapt will check first if the existing client is an instance of the desired type.

 Client.adapt will no longer perform the isAdaptable check - that is you may freely adapt from one Client to another as long as the extension exists.
 If you need to make a specific check of support, please use the Client.supports method.